Raja (2002 film): Soundtrack

-The film's music was composed by S. A. Rajkumar.
+The music was composed by S. A. Rajkumar.

 Reception

-Sify wrote "Ajit does only two types of movies these days.
-It is either action or soft romance mixed with comedy.
-His latest Raja, directed by Ezhil, falls into the second category.
-The film is out to wallop some fun, frolic and romance.
+Sify wrote "The film is out to wallop some fun, frolic and romance.
 The chemistry between the hi-energy Ajit and the soft-spoken ?apaavi? character of Priyanka Trivedi is laugh rising, but the plot subsequently degenerates into a farce".
 Malathi Rangarajan of The Hindu wrote "Ezhil is known for his decency in storyline and plausibility in direction.
 On these two fronts he does not disappoint much — it is the screenplay that seems wanting" and concluded "Raja"s recipe for success seems perfect — though the same cannot be said of the execution".
 Visual Dasan of Kalki wrote the makers have mixed light humour with an uncomplicated screenplay.
 Even though humour runs with the story but many of the scenes has smell of stale rice.

+Cinesouth wrote "Director Ezhil has chosen a very mediocre plot and with a super mediocre screenplay, he has pushed 'Raja' to the depths of oblivion".
+Malini Mannath of Chennai Online wrote "In his earlier films Ajit played the lover-boy and then switched over to action and 'rowdy' roles in his recent films.
+That didn't work out either, and with 'Raja' Ajit is back to the college-campus and romance.
+But if the script is uninspiring and mediocre, and the narration lackadaisical, there's not much a hero can do, whether he's playing a lover-boy or a rowdy!".